Syria: Ba'athist Syria

 Despite this, prior to the war, Syria was one of the most dynamic markets in the Middle East.
-The government visioned a transition of Syria into a free market economy.
+The government envisioned a transition of Syria into a free market economy.
 The rising oil reserves triggered rapid growth in the economy, creating business opportunities for foreign firms and investments, as the booming oil and gas industry and infrastructure projects made Syria an attractive market.
 Prior to the war the government hoped to attract new investment in the tourism, natural gas, and service sectors to diversify its economy and reduce its dependence on oil and agriculture.
 The government began to institute economic reforms aimed at liberalizing most markets, but those reforms were slow and ad hoc, and were completely reversed since the outbreak of conflict.
 The UNDP announced in 2005 that 30% of the population lived in poverty, and 11.4% live below the subsistence level.
 At the outset of the civil war, Syria was classified by the World Bank as a "lower middle income country," though in 2010 Syria remained dependent on the oil and agriculture sectors.
 The oil sector provided about 40% of export earnings.